New Jersey Slip and Fall Attorneys

 A Complaint is filed >> That complaint is then served to defendant >> The defendant’s lawyer files an answer to the complaint >> Both sides then provide answers to questions >> Depositions of both sides >> A medical examination is performed by the doctor hired for the defendant’s insurance company >> Both sides give expert reports >> Non-binding arbitration at the court >> Settlement conference with the Judge >> The Trial

-How Do I Pay For a Slip and Fall Attorney?
+How Do New Jersey Slip and Fall Attorneys get paid?

 When you retain our New Jersey slip and fall attorneys for a lawsuit, you do not pay us unless you recover money.
 We accept slip and fall cases on a contingency basis and trip and fall cases on a contingency basis.

-Contact Our Experienced New Jersey Slip and Fall Lawyers
+Contact Our Experienced New Jersey Slip and Fall Attorneys

-At Lesnevich, Marzano-Lesnevich, Trigg, O’Cathain & O’Cathain, LLC, our team of New Jersey personal injury lawyers are experienced, dedicated, and committed to help those going through very difficult times.
+At Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC, our team of New Jersey personal injury attorneys are experienced, dedicated, and committed to help those going through very difficult times.
 Contact us today at 201-488-1161 for a free legal consultation.

 If we decide to pursue your case, we will commit ourselves to getting you justice through maximum financial compensation.